-Veterans who develop multiple myeloma and were exposed to Agent Orange or other herbicides during military service do not have to prove a connection between their disease and military service to be eligible to receive VA disability compensation.
+Veterans who develop multiple myeloma and were exposed to Agent Orange or other herbicides during military service do not have to prove a connection between their disease and service to be eligible to receive VA health care and disability compensation.

 Multiple myeloma is a cancer caused by an overproduction of certain proteins from white blood cells.
 It is called multiple myeloma because it is characterized by plasma cell tumors in bones in multiple parts of the body.